 Aside from being generative as a medium itself, a film is a generative in terms of the interdisciplinary collaborations it entails both in front and behind the camera.
 While the film benefitted from the generosity of the protagonists who appeared on camera, it also developed through generous crossovers in terms of perspectives and ways of seeing of the collaborators involved.
 The embedded critical ethnography of Nitin translated into immersive cinematography.
 The previous editorial and production experience of Klearjos of having worked on films on urban and housing transformation that employ the observation of everyday life.
 The sound design of the film composed by artist Ludwig Berger, which introduces an aural immersion into the everyday life of the landscape the film is set within, such as the sound of insects and machines that are more than visual.
 The graphic design of the film by Claudia Sinatra and Metaxia Markaki that builds upon the experiences of encounter and erasure in the film.
 Lastly, the colouring of the film by Patrick Lindenmaier and Davide Legittimo from Andromeda Film AG that builds on the chromatographic analysis of the landscape and its people.
 These competencies were mutually constitutive to what emerged finally as a film, opening a dialogue between the collaborators and their ways of seeing as well as research and image production.

-The film will start premiering across the world in 2021.
-We anticipate that the film will speak to multiple audiences and continue to creative similar generative encounters.
+The film has started premiering in international film festivals beginning 2021, such as International Film Festival Rotterdam (IFFR), Copenhagen Film Festival, All Living Things Environmental Film Festival (ALT EFF) and Dharamshala International Film Festival (DIFF).
+We anticipate that the film will speak to multiple audiences and continue to create similar generative encounters.
 We would like the film to speak to policy planners, architects, activists, and ordinary citizens and trigger critical reflections regarding ongoing trajectories and possible futures for the massive urbanisation that is largely shaping beyond cities in India.

 Nitin Bathla and Klearjos Eduardo Papanicolaou can be contacted via facebook.